 We are located 30 kilometres from Adelaide and the township is in close proximity to the beautiful McLaren Vale wine region, to some of South Australia’s best beaches and is adjacent to metropolitan facilities, services and infrastructure.

 The school celebrated 150 years of public education in 2009 and along with the township shares a proud history and heritage.
 The sounds of the original school bell, signify the rich history of our school and is a much loved school icon that is still in use today.

 As the Principal, I work together with our staff team and our families to immerse our students in a positive, dynamic and innovative teaching and learning environment in order to achieve the school vision for students to be ‘Independent, lifelong learners and productive, well-informed citizens.”
-We work together to maximise opportunities for our students to be powerful learners and develop:

 Our staff embed High Impact strategies for learners and all classrooms R-7 use visible learning strategies to support student learning outcomes.
 Explicit teaching, differentiation and feedback are all an integral part of our classroom program and structures.